 - Thyssen-Bornemisza Museum contains more than 1000 examples of the best of contemporary art.

-- The Royal Palace and Royal Armory is another important landmark of the city.
+- The Royal Palace of Madrid and Royal Armory is another important landmark of the city.
 Tourists often gather to watch the changing of guard ceremony.
 The Las Ventas bullring is one of the historic landmarks where almost 24000 spectators gather to watch the bullfights.
 Guided tour around the stadium is much enjoyed by tourists.

 Apart from these, there are numerous cathedrals, museums, flea market and the vibrant nightlife to help you enjoy Madrid more.